Skip to main content

 Assist and Network

 “Start at the bottom, make yourself a collaborative portfolio, network... then reach out to companies and stylists and offer to assist and work your way up,” Vandenberg suggests.
-“If they’re overbooked and you’ve proven yourself, they’ll hand the job off to you.
+“If they’re overbooked and you’ve proven yourself, (they could) hand the job off to you.
 I also recommend getting set up with a photo rep to help you get jobs.”

 Connect with Local Businesses